 Music/Video submissions should include links or audio attachments.

-For all other contributions: If needed, send brief attachment explains your idea.
+For all other contributions, send brief attachment explains your idea.

 That’s it!
 If you can’t remember the instructions try reading them aloud to yourself in a mirror.
 Or copy, paste and fill out the sections in your email.